 If you like this you can create it on purpose of course, for example to create a transition in your video.

-I also use this lens to vlog.
+I also use this lens to vlogging.
 But this is not easy at all.
 You can see some examples at the end of my video about Greece.
 For me the 12mm are the perfect focal length (it is an equivalent to 18mm with full frame).
-Using an even wider lens looks strange to my eyes and it creates dizziness.
+Using an even wider lens looks strange to my eyes and it creates nausea.
 With less wide angle the coolness factor gets lost (for example with the Sigma 16mm 1.4).

 How to focus and vlog

-I like to close the aperature when using this lens.
+I like to close the aperture when using this lens.
 Then (almost) everything is in focus which is common for all wide angle lenses.
 When doing that I have to use other techniques to put the emphasis on my subject like for example leading lines.
 (But be careful, with a small aperture you will see every single dust particle on the sensor, so better clean your sensor before every shoot!)

 The simplest method to focus is to turn on focus peaking in your camera so everything that is in focus will be outlined in a red color.
 In addition you can zoom into the picture (with the Sony a6500 this can be done by double-tapping on the screen or simply put the zoom function on a function key of your liking).
 When focusing something more far away you can simply put the lens on infinity.